11-Step Product Launch Checklist

 - Cross-Compatibility: BrowserStack’s Live real-device cloud platform allows you to test your app on a wide range of devices and operating systems to ensure a seamless user experience all across every possible device browser OS combination.

-- Seamless User Experience: With such a wide range of test environments, you get the ability to recreate real user scenarios and device experiences.
+- Seamless User Experience: With such a wide range of test environments, you can recreate real user scenarios and device experiences.

-- Consistent User Experience: With the automated visual testing tool Percy, you can validate changes at the level of UI across a range of devices, automatically.
+- Consistent User Experience: With the automated visual testing tool Percy, you can automatically validate changes at the UI level across a range of devices.

-- Managing App Versions: BrowserStack provides a platform that allows you to easily manage different versions of your app, ensuring that all of them are tested properly.
+- Managing App Versions: BrowserStack provides a platform that allows you to easily manage different versions of your app, ensuring that all of them are adequately tested.